nickdademo/py_win_unc/index.md

 * If `None`, then this object will not specify a username when being used for a UNC connection.
 This means that Windows will use the username of the current Windows session when authorization is required.
-* If a Windows username, then `username` will be used if authorization is required for accompanying UNC connection.
+* If a Windows username, then `username` will be used if authorization is required for the accompanying UNC connection.

 Usernames may include a domain prefix (i.e. "domain\username"), but if `username` cannot be construed as a valid Windows username, then an [InvalidUsernameError][] will be raised.
 Realize that